 Ink Cash Business Credit Card is the best Chase rewards card for business cardholders.
 It offers unlimited cash back earnings.
 In addition to the rewards on this credit card, further perks include travel insurance up to $100,000 and other travel-related coverage such as auto theft coverage, auto rental collision damage and roadside assistance as needed.

 Best Rewards Credit Cards from PenFed

 PenFed offers two good options for rewards credit cards: the PenFed Premium Travel Rewards American Express Card and the PenFed Platinum Cash Rewards Visa Card.
 These cards may require a one-time $20 contribution or $15 membership fee if you do not qualify as a free member of the Pentagon Federal Credit Union (see PenFed website for details).
-These cards offer an excellent promotional rate of 0% for 18 months for online balance transfers on transfers made between December 01, 2013 through March 31, 2014.
-After that, the APR for any new balance transfer will vary with the market based on the Prime Rate and is currently 9.99%.
-The fee for balance transfers is 3% (min. – $10, max. – $250) per transaction.
+These cards offer an excellent promotional rate of 4.99% for 48 months for balance transfers on transfers made between April 01, 2014 through June 30, 2014.
+After June 30, 2014, the APR for any new balance transfer will vary with the market based on the Prime Rate and is currently 9.99%.
+The fee for balance transfers is 3% per transaction.
 Both cards currently offer a very low variable APR of 9.99% on purchases and cash advances, your APR will vary with the market based on Prime Rate.
 There are no cash advance fees and no annual fee on either of these credit cards.

 PenFed Premium Travel Rewards American Express Card